YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 and subsequently received the offers of three banks.

 After weighing the pros and cons of the gains and losses, I chose one of the three banks and went to work happily.
-The bank was Citi, in where I spent 5 good years of my career.
+The bank was Citi, in where I spent 5 good years of my career in.

 &nbsp;